-Two types of states are widely used in quantum mechanics, namely pure states (with deterministic coefficients: see below) and mixed states, i.e. statistical mixtures, the latter being a superset of the former.
-Due to our needs for new classes of quantum information processing (QIP) methods, in [1] we introduced a third approach, based on the concept that we then called "random pure states", and that is hereafter more precisely referred to as Random-Coefficient Pure States and abbreviated as RCPS.
+Two types of states are widely used in quantum mechanics and hence in quantum information processing (QIP) methods, namely pure states (with deterministic coefficients: see below) and mixed states, i.e. statistical mixtures, the latter being a superset of the former.
+Due to our needs for new classes of QIP methods, in [1] we introduced a third approach, based on the concept that we then called "random pure states", and that is hereafter more precisely referred to as Random-Coefficient Pure States and abbreviated as RCPS.

 We previously used these RCPS to perform various QIP tasks based on blind adaptation/estimation, i.e. unsupervised quantum machine learning [2].
 These tasks are Blind Quantum Source Separation (BQSS, introduced in [1]; see also e.g. [2-4]), Blind Quantum Process Tomography (BQPT, introduced in [5]; see also e.g. [6]), Blind Hamiltonian Parameter Estimation (BHPE, introduced in [2]) and other QIP tasks [2].
-Beyond the above practical QIP methods, we started to investigate more fundamental aspects of RCPS in [7]: we showed how these states can be physically implemented and we briefly commented about their relationship with the concept of density operator.
+Beyond the above practical QIP methods, we started to investigate more fundamental aspects of RCPS in [7]: we showed how these states can be physically implemented (this is also discussed hereafter in Section 2.1) and we briefly commented about their relationship with the concept of density operator.
 We addressed the latter topic in a much more detailed way very recently in [8].
 This especially showed that, starting from an RCPS, one can associate a density operator with it.